Tuesday, April 25th 2023

 Luna de Queso is definitely a classic in San Miguel de Allende.
 They offer great quality food at fairly decent prices (if being a tad expensive, it’s still worth it).
 They pride themselves on using top-shelf ingredients in their food, and offering tasty dishes that are also on the healthy side.
 Our company has a sure soft spot for Luna de Queso because our office was located across the street from them for years.

 Their new location is on the outskirts of town, and though they offer many items on the menu there that are not available on delivery apps like Uber Eats and Rappi, I recommend just ordering through the apps.

 *NOTE: Everything is delicious, but my personal favorite is the Reuben sandwich.
 If you do order it, get the mac and cheese as your side dish.
 Also, their shakes are incredible!

 *To find Luna de Queso on Google Maps, click here.

 *To read reviews of Luna de Queso, click here.

-**To find Muelle 13 on Google Maps, click here. *
+*To find La Choperia on Google Maps, click here.

-**To read reviews of Muelle 13, click here. *
+*To read reviews of La Choperia, click here.

-In my opinion, the best breakfast in San Miguel de Allende is found at Cumpanio.
+One of the best breakfasts in San Miguel de Allende is found at Cumpanio.
 It’s no surprise when the restaurant itself is attached to an affiliated bakery right next door.
 They have great breakfast classics, like omelets, eggs benedict, and Croque Monsieur or Croque Madame.
-Personally, they are famous for having the best french toast in San Miguel de Allende.
+Also, they’re famous for having the best french toast in San Miguel de Allende.